Computer Analysis of Speech

 Published Papers (most recent first)

-Covington, Michael A. and McFall, Joe D. (2010) Cutting the Gordian Knot: The Moving-Average Type–Token Ratio (MATTR).
+Covington, Michael A. and McFall, Joe D. (2010) Cutting the Gordian knot: the moving-average type–token ratio (MATTR).
 Journal of Quantitative Linguistics 17:94-100.
-(Text is not available free online, but see this poster.)
+Full text on InformaWorld

 Covington, Michael A. (2009) Idea density: a potentially useful characteristic of retrieved documents.
 Proceedings, IEEE SoutheastCon 2009.
 Presentation slides (PDF)